telerik/reporting-docs/embedding-reports/display-reports-in-applications/windows-forms-application/how-to-add-report-viewer-to-a-windows-forms'-.net-core-project.md

 previous_url: /winforms-report-viewer-add-to-net-core-project
 ---

-# How to Add report viewer to a Windows Forms' .NET Core project
+# How to add the WinForms Report Viewer control to a Windows Forms .NET Core project

 This article explains the steps needed to integrate the WinForms report viewer to a .NET Core 3.1, .NET 5 and .NET 6 projects.